rtuin/pla/README.md

 Pla will then run the shell commands you specified in the Plafile.

+## Features

-## Linking targets
+### Linking targets

-As of Pla v0.2 it is also possible to let your targets call each other.
+As of Pla v0.2 it is possible to let your targets call each other.
 This is simply done by refering to the target prepended with an `=` sign.
 Like so:

 ```yaml